Percy Watson (bowls)

 Percy Thomson Watson (1894 – ?), was a Northern Ireland international lawn bowler.

 Bowls career

+Watson was a member of the Cavehill Bowls Club.

-He represented Ireland in four Commonwealth games.
+He represented Northern Ireland in four Commonwealth Games.
 He won a silver medal in the fours at the 1934 British Empire Games in London.
+After the games he was given a civic reception by the Lord and Mayor and Lady Mayoress at the Belfast City Hall.

-Twenty years later he won a gold medal in the pairs at the 1954 British Empire and Commonwealth Games in Vancouver, with William Rosbotham.
+Twenty years later he won a gold medal in the pairs event at the 1954 British Empire and Commonwealth Games in Vancouver, with William Rosbotham.

 He also competed at the 1958 and 1962 Commonwealth Games and won the 1933 and 1938 Irish National Bowls Championships singles.

 In addition to his two National singles titles he also won two National pairs titles in 1926 and 1930 bowling for the Cavehill Bowls Club.

 Personal life

 He was a director of a linen manufacturers by trade and lived in Bedford Street, Belfast.
 He was married to Margaret who died in 1982.